mdberkey/mdberkey.github.io/content/resume.md

 - Created Jenkins CI/CD build pipeline using Docker, Bash, AWS CloudFormation alongside DevOps team

 **Software Developer** (May 2021 - May 2022) \
-*Wisconsin National Primate Research Center - Python, Pandas*
+*Wisconsin National Primate Research Center - Python, Pandas | Madison, WI*
 - Engineered touchscreen game engine to record data for primate research on a Raspberry Pi in Python.
 - Implemented bitwise algorithm for generating in-game images with unique patterns using Python, Pygame.
 - Integrated game engine with a USB relay device by creating a Python extension module in C.